latouchek/OCP4-UPI-Vsphere-StaticIP/README.md

-# Automating OCP 4.7 UPI Installation on Vsphere with Static IPs
+# How to automate OCP 4.7 UPI Installation on Vsphere and assign  Static IPs to Nodes